Alice9617/Starting_python_codes/README.md

-✅This is the basic code for Python.\n
+✅This is the basic code for Python.
 ‼️Scheduled to be added sequentially.